Arizona Green Party: Ballot access

 On April 28, 2011, Governor Jan Brewer signed HB 2304, which says that when a new party qualifies, it is entitled to be on the ballot in the next two elections, not just the next election.
 As a result, the Green Party was automatically on the ballot for 2012 because it had successfully petitioned in 2010.
+The Green Party again lost recognition in late 2013 due to low voter registration.
+The party failed to gather enough signatures to be on the 2014 ballot.

 In 2016, the Arizona Green Party successfully sued the state of Arizona to ensure its presidential nominee, Jill Stein, was placed on the ballot after the party failed to submit a slate of Presidential electors on time.
 Jill Stein received a total of 34,345 votes in Arizona, leaving her with 1.3% of the total vote.
+The Green Party again lost recognition in late 2019 due to low voter registration.

-In December 2023, Arizona Secretary of State Adrian Fontes announced that the Arizona Green Party had enough signatures to be recognized as an official political party and is eligible to appear on statewide and legislative election ballots in 2024 and 2026.
+In December 2023, Arizona Secretary of State Adrian Fontes announced that the Arizona Green Party had enough signatures to be recognized as an official political party and was eligible to appear on statewide and legislative election ballots in 2024 and 2026.

 The Green Party of Arizona did not appear on the March State of Arizona 2024 Presidential Preference Election ballot due to not being recognized as an official political party in time.
-But potential candidates will be placed on the Primary and General Elections in 2024.
+But potential candidates were placed on the primary and general elections ballots in 2024.

+In 2026, the Arizona Green Party asked the Arizona Secretary of State to remove the winner of the party's gubernatorial primary from the general election ballot.
+The Secretary of State’s Office said it could not act on its own to remove candidates from the ballot.